Eligibility and Rules

 Websites: If there is an English or non-foreign language version of your website, we encourage you to enter that.
 All foreign language websites that are reviewed by an English-speaking judge will be translated using Google Translate.

-Advertising & Media: If you are entering non-English work, we encourage you to translate or explain your work in English in your brief or case study video.
+Advertising, Media & PR: If you are entering non-English work, we encourage you to translate or explain your work in English in your brief or case study video.

 Social: If there is an English version of your social account we encourage you to enter that.
 All foreign language Social entries that are reviewed by an English-speaking judge will be translated using Google Translate or the platform’s native translation feature.